 So you already know about the healthy superfoods to eat every day.
 You've got the best foods for men tacked to your refrigerator, and in general, you stick to a pretty healthy diet.
-But how about some picks for foods you should eat on the daily, based on the unique and common health issues males face?
+But how about some picks for foods you should eat daily, based on the unique and common health issues males face?
 We thought you deserved that, too.

 Read on for nutritionist-approved 11 top choices for superfoods men should eat every day of the week.
 And to ensure your health is in tip-top shape, find out the 10 Nutritional Deficiencies Men Should Watch for in Their 40s.

 Not so fun fact: "Nine out of 10 men aren't getting their five servings of vegetables a day, three of which should be coming from leafy greens like spinach," says Maggie Moon, MS, RD, author of The MIND Diet.
 "A healthy diet pattern that includes leafy greens most days of the week is linked to better cognitive function for men.
 Spinach also supplies natural precursors to nitric oxide, which helps with healthy blood flow that's important for exercise and heart health."